 Planning Your Main Course

 If you need some tips, tricks or tried-and-true recipes, we’ve got those, too—including a comprehensive guide to serving a gorgeous standing rib roast.
-Whatever you choose to dish out, we’re here to help you make it a holiday feast to remember!
+Whatever you choose to dish out for your holiday dinner or a festive meal with friends, we’re here to help you make it a holiday feast to remember!

 Our juicy, tender, easy-to-cook beef tenderloin is a delicious way to impress a hungry crowd without spending hours in the kitchen.
 Simplify the process even more by letting our expert butchers trim and tie your whole tenderloin.
 They’re also happy to cut it into Filet Mignon steaks of your desired thickness.
-Choose from Premium Choice (sourced from the top 10% of all beef in the U.S.) and USDA Prime Beef (the gold standard, sourced from the top 2%).
+Celebrate Thanksgiving with our Premium Choice Beef Tenderloin, sourced from the top 10% of all beef in the U.S.

 Trim & Tie